Prajwal-Babu/Decision_Tree/README.md

 # Decision_Tree
 This GitHub repository showcases the implementation and exploration of Decision Trees in data science.
+Decision Trees are powerful machine learning algorithms used for both classification and regression tasks.
+The repository includes Python code and Jupyter notebooks that demonstrate how to build, visualize, and interpret Decision Trees, making it a valuable resource for beginners and aspiring data scientists.
+Through this project, users can gain a solid understanding of Decision Trees and their applications in various domains, helping them make informed decisions in their own data-driven projects.